 A property is determined to be an investment property when it is held either to earn rental income, capital appreciation or for both.
 Investment properties include land, buildings, land improvements, and building improvements.
+The REIT's investment properties consist of MHCs, RV resort communities and a fleet of rental homes for lease to residents of the MHCs.
 The REIT used a combination of internal valuation methodologies and external appraisals to value the investment properties.
-The estimated fair value of the investment properties was determined using the direct capitalization income method.
-The direct capitalization income method analyzes the relationship of one year's net operating income to total property value.
-The net operating income is divided by an overall capitalization rate.
+The estimated fair value of the MHC's was determined using the direct capitalization income method.
+The direct capitalization method analyzes the relationship of one year's net operating income to total property value.
 The net operating income is capitalized at a rate that implicitly considers expected growth in cash flow and growth in property value over an investment horizon.
 The implied value may be adjusted to account for non-stabilized conditions or required capital expenditures to reflect an as is value.

-The investment property portfolio had 52 communities as of December 31, 2020.
+The investment property portfolio had 63 communities as of December 31, 2021 (52 as of December 31, 2020).
 A reconciliation of the carrying amount for investment properties at the beginning and end of the period is set out below:

-d October 7, 2020 cemer 31, 2020 Investment properties, beginning of period \$ - Acquisition of initial communities - October 7, 2020 \$ 411,599 Community acquisitions in period \$ 889 Additions to investment properties \$ 12,945 Change in fair value of investment properties \$ 2,958 Total investment properties, end of period \$ 428,391
+For the year ended December 31, 2021 • period October 7, 2020 h December 31, 2020 Investment properties, opening balance \$ 428,391 \$ - Acquisitions - Oct 7, 2020 \$ - \$ 411,599 Capital expenditures \$ 6,672 \$ 889 Acquisitions of investment properties \$ 158,107 \$ 12,945 Disposal of investment properties \$ (1,460) - Change in fair value of investment properties \$ 78,813 \$ 2,958 Total investment properties, end of period \$ 670,523 \$ 428,391

-Management Discussion and Analysis For the period August 12, 2020 (Date of Formation) to December 31, 2020 Amounts in Thousands of US Dollars (except for per unit amounts)
+Management Discussion and Analysis For the year ended December 31, 2021 Amounts in Thousands of US Dollars (except for per unit amounts)